ppy/osu-wiki/news/2026/2026-01-08-introducing-osu!wrapped.md

 Last but definitely not least, this year has seen the arrival of **64 brand-new Featured Artists** — a full stack!
 With that also came the addition of **1206 new licensed tracks**.
 Only time can tell what surprises await ahead of us in 2026.
 For the time being, however, let us enjoy all the songs we've been able to enjoy throughout 2025, of which there have been more than plenty.

 { Graph with the number of licensed FA tracks added throughout the year }

+## osu!(lazer)

+osu!(lazer)'s development has been on full throttle this year.
+With more and more features — both new and returning ones — being added, players have flocked to the new and improved client.

+2025 saw one of the biggest increases in active users and score submissions to date, in no small part thanks to the addition of [Quick Play](https://osu.ppy.sh/home/news/2025-12-05-introducing-quick-play) and the website's brand-new [download page](https://osu.ppy.sh/home/download).
+While both changes may seem small, those two alone **almost doubled** the number of active users and score submissions in the span of a couple months!

+{ Graph with the Scores/Users in osu!lazer }

 ---